-You will learn the core skills and knowledge required to perform tasks at an entry-level accounting or financial services role such as how to comply with the regulations of the financial services industry, design and develop documents and spreadsheets, process and maintain payroll systems and business tax requirements, perform financial calculations and transactions, prepare financial reports and statements as well as operational budgets, and set-up and operate a computerised accounting system.
+You will learn the core skills and knowledge required to perform tasks at an entry-level accounting or financial services role such as how to work effectively in the industry, how to carry out financial calculations, how to process financial transactions, how to prepare budgets and reports, how to set up and maintain payroll systems and about business taxation requirements and obligations.

 Delivered by our expert trainers, our training program provides you with access to a supportive and encouraging environment, and a plethora of resources to assist you in your learning.

 We have conducted in-depth industry consultation with various business organisations and regulatory bodies - finding out what is needed in today's market, what knowledge and skills our graduates must be equipped with in order to succeed, and what learning arrangements are best suited for our students.

 - Access to the learning materials and assessments on our eLearning platform

 - Access to a library of videos and study aids on Study.com

 - Learning support from your Trainers and the team at Dolph Business School